EricElmoznino/encoder_dimensionality/README.md

 - A poorly understood property of CNN models of visual cortex is how their performance relates to the dimensionality of these manifolds.
 - The dimensionality of a representation has significant implications for nearly every aspect of computation, including expressiveness, generalization, downstream decoding, and control (TODO: references for each).
 - There are disagreements about whether the dimensinoality of useful visual representations should be high or low.
 - Here, we investigate the dimensionality of CNN models of visual cortex and how it relates to the quality of the model.
-Specifically, we compute both the effective dimensionality of diverse CNNs as well as their ability to explain neural activity in high-level regions of the ventral stream.
+Specifically, we compute both the effective dimensionality of diverse CNNs as well as their abxility to explain neural activity in high-level regions of the ventral stream.
 - Our subsequent findings reveal a surprising computational principle underlying the performance of deep learning in visual neuroscience: performance scales as models embed visual features in a higher dimensional space.
 - Explain intra/inter-class dimensionality at some point and what the tradeoffs are.
 Say that we model the manifolds as elipses.
     - **FIGURE**: Grid of 2D scatter plots.
 Rows show increasing inter-class dimensionality, columns show increasing intra-class dimensionality.